Russian rouble strengthens vs euro as Russia resumes OFZ auctions | Headlines

 Russian rouble strengthens vs euro as Russia resumes OFZ auctions

+Before that period ends, it will likely be hard for the rouble to fall past 62 to the greenback, said Veles Capital analysts.
+The finance ministry held its first OFZ bond auctions in several weeks, enjoying demand of 108.1 billion roubles ($1.76 billion) on two 25-billion-rouble placements.

-The Russian rouble strengthened on Wednesday, climbing to a near two-week high against the euro as the finance ministry held just its second OFZ treasury bond auction since Moscow sent tens of thousands of troops into Ukraine in February.
+The Russian rouble strengthened on Wednesday, climbing to a near two-week high against the euro as the finance ministry held OFZ treasury bond auctions for just the second time since Moscow sent tens of thousands of troops into Ukraine in February.
 Geopolitical risks and unpredictability continue to buffet Russian markets.
 President Vladimir Putin introduced martial law on Wednesday in four Ukrainian regions he says are part of Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)